 Appraising property is an art and a science.
 An appraisal in real estate is done on a vast amount of transactions daily.

-The Real Estate Appraisal Process and Cost
+The Appraisal Process and Cost

 The home appraisal cost runs between 300-700 dollars, although the fee can vary depending on the location in the US, size, and the level of detail required.
 Appraising a house is done by a licensed appraiser who should know the local real estate market.